cleveland-metroparks/tree-interpolator/README.md

 **Outputs**

 The primary outputs from this script are, as mentioned in functionality, are a PNG and a world file that georeferences that PNG.
-The data are therefore scaled between 0 and 65535, and the code assumes the tallest trees are 175 feet tall.
+The data are scaled between 0 and 63575, and the code assumes the tallest trees are 175 feet tall.
 While this is a reasonable assumption for Ohio, it may not be reasonable for e.g. California.